 When a device is placed on the surface of a charger, the charger needs to recognize it’s there.
 It can’t just spew power all day, waiting for a device to arrive and soak it up.
 When it does recognize that a device is present, a magnetic field must form to facilitate the flow of energy.
-Additionally, the newly-introduced magnetic field needs to be created in a way that avoids misfires related to non-compatible objects.
+Additionally, the newly- introduced magnetic field needs to be created in a way that avoids misfires related to non-compatible objects.

 The Qi protocol can detect and transmit power to a device in a way that is safe and reliable.
 However, because it was designed with limited-position charging in mind, it’s slow and power intensive.
 In a single 24-hour period, simply by searching for a chargeable device, a single coil transmitter can emit between 3,000mAh and 5,000mAh worth of energy, and can take up to one second to find a device.
 When scaling that up to a 16-coil or 18-coil system, the daily power output becomes substantial, and the timing to find a device can take several seconds.
 That may not sound like a lot, but in a world where user experience is king, that’s far too long.

 A free-position system requires the ability to rapidly locate a chargeable device, determine the precise location of its sweet spot, and start delivering power immediately.
 The speed at which this process unfolds greatly impacts the user experience – time is of the essence, so there’s not a millisecond to spare.
-The power usage specs impact the charger’s eco-friendliness and its ability to pass state and/or federal energy standards – it should be low-power and energy efficient.
+The power usage specs impact the charger’s eco-friendliness and its ability to pass state and/or federal energy standards, so it should be low-power and energy efficient.

-4. Maximizing efficiency and managing heat
+4. Maximizing Efficiency and Managing Heat

-Once a chargeable device’s sweet spot is detected on the charging surface, power needs to be transmitted to its coil.
+power needs to be transmitted to its coil.
 The most logical next step is to activate the nearest coil in the matrix.
 However, based on laws of physics, if a transmitting and receiving coil are offset, the resulting misalignment will make the process less efficient.
 Low efficiency translates to significant power loss, and power loss creates heat.

 Similar to many other electronics and mechanical systems, managing/decreasing heat is the best way to increase overall performance.
 In the case of wireless charging, too much heat will stop a device from charging altogether.
 The best way to manage heat is to eliminate power loss by maximizing your efficiency.